isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ## Hard to Prove or Simply False?

+Of course, this abstract discussion around the Curry--Howard isomorphism makes the whole business seem much less messy than it is in practice.
+It's one thing to discuss whether a type is inhabited, and a very different thing to actually produce a value for a given type.
+Every example we've seen so far has made the job seem trivial, but attempting to produce an inhabitant has driven many to the brink of madness.

+What's so hard here, you might wonder.
+The problem is, when you're not making much process, it's hard to tell whether you're merely taking the wrong approach, or whether the task at hand is *literally impossible.*

-Of the absolute utmost importance in mathematics is the *principle of consistency.* This is a fancy way of saying "there should be no proof for false things."
-We use math as a tool for exploring truths about platonic abstractions, and being able to prove a falsity would be devastating to the entire formalization.
-The problem is that falsities beget falsities; if you find one, you can use it to produce another.
-Mathematicians call this the *principle of explosion* in English, or say *ex falso quodlibet* if they're feeling particularly regal.
+Of the absolute utmost importance in mathematics is the *principle of consistency.* This is a fancy way of saying "there should be no proof of false things."
+Math is a tool for exploring truths about platonic abstractions, and being able to derive a proof of false would be devastating to the entire endeavor.
+The reason we care so much about this is that falsities beget falsities.
+If you ever get your hands on one, you can use it to produce a second.

+You've probably seen the classic "proof" that $1 = 2$.
+It goes like this:

+$$
+\text{Let }a = b\\
+\begin{aligned}
+a^2 &= ab \\
+a^2 - b^2 &= ab - b² \\
+(a + b)(a - b) &= ab - b² \\
+(a + b)(a - b) &= b(a - b) \\
+a + b &= b \\
+b + b &= b \\
+2b &= b \\
+2 &= 1
+\end{aligned}
+$$

+The actual flaw in reasoning here is on line 5, when we cancel $a - b$ from both sides of the equation.
+Recall that $a = b$, so $a - b = 0$, and thus this is an implicit division by zero.

+To see how we can use one false proof to get another, consider now Pythagoras' famous theorem about the side lengths of triangles:

+$$
+a^2 + b^2 = c^2
+$$

+But since we have already "proven" that $1 = 2$, we can therefore "derive" the fact that:

+$$
+a + b = c
+$$

+Whoops!
+As you can see, as soon as we manage to prove something false, all bets are off.
+In English, this property is known as the *principle of explosion* in English.
+Although you can also call it *ex falso quodlibet* if you're feeling particularly regal.
 All this means is that, given a proof of false, you can subsequently provide a proof of anything.
-Therefore, contradictions are *really, really* bad, and a huge chunk of logical development (including computation itself) has arisen from people discovering contradictions arising from less rigorous mathematics than we use today.
+Therefore, contradictions are *really, really* bad, and a huge chunk of logical development (including computation itself) has arisen from scholars discovering contradictions in less rigorous mathematics than what we use today.

 All of this is to say: it's desirable that it be very difficult to prove something that is false.
 From afar, this sounds like a very good and righteous desideratum.
 But when you're deep in the proof mines, having difficulties eliciting the sought-after proof, it's often unclear whether you haven't tried hard enough or whether the problem is impossible outright.
-I have spent weeks of my life trying to prove false statements without realizing it, and I suspect this is a necessary rite of passage.
+I myself have spent *weeks* of my life trying to prove a false statement without realizing it.
+I suspect this is a necessary rite of passage.

 Nevertheless, I hope you spare you from some of the toil spent wasted on a false proposition.
 If you're ever finding a proof to be exceptionally hard, it's worth taking some time out to prove the proposition for extremely simple, concrete values.
-If you're working with numbers, see if it holds when everything is zero or one.
+For example, when you're working with numbers, see if it holds when everything is zero or one.
 Working through the easiest cases by hand will usually point out a fundamental problem if there is one, or might alert you to the fact that you haven't yet built enough machinery (that is, library code around your particular problem) to make proving things easy.

 Remember, you can always prove something the stupid way first, and come back with a better proof later on if you deem necessary.
-In proofs as in life, done is better than perfect.
+In proofs as in life, "done" is better than "perfect."

 ## The Equality Type {#sec:propeq}